-- Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agriculture livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agriculture livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities

-In order to ensure that tap water is safe to drink, EPA and the SWRCB-DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, EPA and the SWRCB-DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised people, such as those with Cancer undergoing chemotherapy, those who have undergone organ transplants, and those with HIV/AIDS or other immune system disorders; some elderly people; and infants can be particularly at risk from infections.
-These people should seek advice from their health care providers about drinking water.
+These people should seek advice from their health care providers about their specific drinking water concerns.
 EPA and Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline 1-800-426-4791.

-Tables 1, 2, 3, 4 and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
-The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
+Tables 1 - 7 list all of the drinking water contaminants that were tested during the most recent sampling for the constituent.

+If present in the drinking water, contaminants do not necessarily indicate that the water poses a health risk.
 The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-Some of the data, though representative of the water quality, are more than one year old.
+Some of the data, though representative of the water quality, are more than a year old.